Holy Trinity Anglican Church, Mackay

 [Photograph: John Oxley Library, State Library of Queensland, Neg: 41979]

-Holy Trinity Church after the 1918 Cyclone
+Holy Trinity Church after the 1918 cyclone

 [Photograph from Centenary booklet